 - Business Career Day (first week of October)

 - WMU Career Fair (day following ISM Career Night in February)

 Business Externship Program

-Designed for pre-business students, an ISM externship is an unpaid, collegiate level job shadow experience.
+Designed for pre-business students, an externship is an unpaid, collegiate level job shadow experience.
 Each student applicant is matched with an organization and assigned to a mentor (often an alum) to learn about the supply chain career field.
 Employers register to participate in December/January, students apply in February and most externships are completed in May.